Slipknot — .5: The Gray Chapter

 I actually enjoyed .5: The Gray Chapter quite a bit; I've long since made peace with the fact that Slipknot are going to be making a lot more songs like "Wait And Bleed" than anything else.
 In that vein, The Gray Chapter is a solid effort — a serving of thick, beefy riffs and some sugary, clean vocals and melodic passages.
 Of special note is the mixture of atmospheric audio samples and textural guitar sounds in the backing tracks.
 Overall the production is a little bare, as I said above, but those aforementioned little details really shine through in such a mix — though I wish they'd explored that more on the album.

 As with every Slipknot record post-Iowa, my impression is a mixed bag.
-I really like the direction the band is going; I like Corey Taylor's clean vocals in contrast with the abrasive screams, and Jim Root has always had a guitar tone and writing style I've enjoyed; my only issue with present day Slipknot is how redundant a lot of the material feels given the existence of Stone Sour — which I also enjoy.
+I really like the direction the band is going; I like Corey Taylor's clean vocals in contrast with the abrasive screams, and Jim Root has always had a guitar tone and writing style I've enjoyed.
+My only issue with present day Slipknot is how redundant a lot of the material feels given the existence of Stone Sour — a group which I also enjoy.
 The similarities between both groups only continue to grow, and I continue to question if better output would result from putting one of them on the shelf.

 A respectable release from a tenured alt-metal act, .5: The Gray Chapter may not appease fans of Slipknot's earlier work, though that should be no surprise by now.
 It's difficult to not have at least passing familiarity with Slipknot, and this record is a good starting point for new listeners.
 While the group's first two releases are highly touted, they are a lot more intense and one-dimensional; .5: The Gray Chapter tempers the extreme elements with a safe dose of melody and clean singing.
 If you find yourself enjoying what you're hearing, but crave something more furious then jump into Slipknot and Iowa.
 As a stand-alone record, .5: The Gray Chapter is a solid release; not "album of the year" material by my reckoning, but still very good despite some criticisms.